umr-marbec/datarmor-documentation/README.md

 # Using Jupyter

-To use Jupyter with R or Matlab scripts, you will need to install the following libraries on your environment:
+To use Jupyter with your own R, Python or Matlab environments, you will need to install the following additional libraries to your environment:

 ```
 conda install r-irkernel  # for R
+conda install ipykernel  # for Python
 conda install matlab_kernel  # for matlab
-conda install ipykernel
 ```

 To use Jupyter with Julia, run Julia (installed with `conda`) and type: